-Almost everything around the world has evolved and food is one thing that has been greatly affected with the changes.
+Almost everything around the world has evolved and food is one thing that has been greatly affected by the changes.
 Food can even be obtained instantly nowadays and they have become so processed.
 Such kinds of food are not able to fill in all the needs of a human body.
 Thanks to professionals and their research on human diets, there are diet regimens that bring us back to how our ancestors used to eat from the earlier years.
-These kinds of diet regimens are actually deemed healthier than any kind of food intake methods in the recent days.
+These kinds of diet regimens are actually deemed healthier than any kind of food intake methods in recent days.

 Two of the best and most natural diet approaches today are the Paleo diet and the LCHF or the Low-Carb, High-Fat Diet.
 For the Paleo definition and LCHF mantra, read through the rest of the article look into the ways both diet types are similar and different.